The Project Features Page¶

 You must also configure the server to use push.
 See Android Push Notifications for more information.

-To use the Discovery Service to deliver initial configuration during onboarding, enable Use Discovery Service for Application Bootstrapping.
+To use the Discovery Service to deliver initial configuration during onboarding, enable Use Discovery Service as Configuration Provider.

 If you disable this option, the app uses the File Provider to provide initial configuration.

-To generate UI for the app, select Generate Master-Detail Application.
+To generate UI for the app, select Create a sample user experience for the selected OData destination.

 If you clear this checkbox, the Wizard generates a project with only basic functionality such as onboarding and proxy classes but without code for UI, logging, or push notifications.

-To have your generated app log information during runtime, select Enable Logging.
+To allow your generated app to log information during runtime, select Enable Logging.

 To have your generated app accept push notifications, select Enable Push, then upload the